The stuff no one tells you.

 Read articleSEVIS Fee Payment for Indian Students in 2026: The Complete Guide

 Indian students: how to pay the I-901 SEVIS fee from India in INR.
-Options include HDFC forex cards, wire transfers, and facilitation services.
+Options include HDFC forex cards, wire transfers, and services like SEVISmate.
 Learn what works best.

 Read articleHow to Pay Your SEVIS Fee from Pakistan in 2026